BedrockStreaming/tech.bedrockstreaming.com/oss.md

 At M6web we strongly believe in open source.
 We pushing our team to publish their  work and asking the same for our contractors.

-We use open source on day basis.
+We use open source on a daily basis.
 For production servers or on our workstations.
 Contributing to open source is a simple and ethical way to give back to all the people contributing too.

 # Projects